Best Dash Cam Video Clip Lengths for 2026: Capture Every Moment

 • GPS Functionality:Built-in GPS with speed and location data

-• Loop Recording:Loop recording to prevent overwriting
+• Loop Recording:Loop recording to manage storage

 • Parking Monitoring:24-Hour Parking Monitoring with G-sensor